brandoncardoso/test-driven-development-examples/README.md

-# Test Driven Development Examples
+# Test Driven Development (TDD) Examples
-Examples from Test-Driven Development By Example by Kent Beck, in typescript.
+Examples from "Test-Driven Development By Example" by Kent Beck, in typescript.

-Each commit is one step in the TDD process, as shown in the book.
-To view only commits related to a specific part or chapter, checkout the related branch.
+Each commit is one step in the TDD process, as described in the book.
+There is a branch for each part/chapter, see the READMEs in the related src directory.

+The commits in this repository do not reflect proper git usage while following TDD.
+You should probably not commit purposefully failing tests or code that does not compile, especially if you are working on the same repository/branch as other people.

 ## Setup
 To get started, run `npm install` to install all dependencies.